ijudge-hub/ia-codyssey/docs/04-conversation-log.md

 ## Reproducibility Note

-The conversation log has been organized and edited for readability while preserving the original conversation flow.
+The conversation was conducted using GPT-5.5 on the Codyssey Learning Neito platform with default model settings.

+The conversation log is presented as a representative example of the prompt workflow and has been anonymized where appropriate.